davidblackuk/fred-godot/README.md

         + or victims animate them selves to the ambulance
     + Monitor count of victim rescues
         + Increment score (Are we even going to show it unless there are other things to get points from)
-    + Open the door and send off the ambulance on level complete
-    + Fade out victim on rescue
-    + play sound on rescue
     + particle effect on rescue
-+ Conveyers
-+ Sliding platforns
-+ Lifts
-+ Crumbling platforms
-+ Slopes (with jump through?)
-+ Ropes

 + Improve graphics as levels go on
   + ie spectrum -> cpc -> amiga pallette